Skip to content

 How can I get a 2nd number for free?

-To add a second phone number to your device without extra charges, you can explore various apps that provide a free secondary number.
-These applications usually offer essential features at no cost, like a set limit on texts or call minutes.
+To add a second phone number to your device without extra charges, sign up for apps like TextNow.
+These apps usually offer essential features at no cost, like a set limit on texts or call minutes.
 To begin, just download one of these apps from your smartphone’s app store, register, and select your new number.

 What should I consider when setting up a 2nd phone line for my business?